JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ##  1.2 - Disclaimer

 A smart contract security review can never verify the complete absence of vulnerabilities.
 This is a time and resource-bound effort to find as many vulnerabilities as possible, but there is no guarantee that all issues will be found.
+This security review does not guarantee against a hack.
+Any modifications to the code will require a new security review.

 A security researcher holds no responsibility for the findings provided in this document.
 A security review is not an endorsement of the underlying business or product and can never be taken as a guarantee that the protocol is bug-free.
 This security review is focused solely on the security aspects of the Solidity implementation of the contracts.
-Gas optimizations are not the main focus, but significant inefficiencies will also be reported.
+Gas optimizations are not the primary focus, but significant inefficiencies will also be reported.

 ## 1.3 - Risk classification